So much of our modern ‘nutrition advice’ focuses on avoiding ‘bad’ foods or nutrients.

 Our next chart shows the change in protein % over the last century, with an initial low of 10.5% coinciding with The Great Depression.
 From there, protein rose with affluence until the 1977 Dietary Goals for Americans encouraged people to reduce fats, especially saturated fat and cholesterol.

-Since the release of these guidelines, people have responded by decreasing their protein intake, which aligned with the uptick in obesity rates.
+Since the release of these guidelines, people have responded by decreasing their protein intake, which aligns with the uptick in obesity rates.
 In other words, the lower someone’s protein consumption is, the more they want to eat to get the amino acids and other nutrients we require.

 Our satiety analysis of data from Optimisers shows that people consuming less protein tend to eat more.
 So, while protein does contribute to your calorie intake, it seems you are likely to consume fewer calories overall if a more significant proportion of your total calories are from protein.